AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-QueueMode.rst

 If not set manually, ``queue_mode_timeout_ms`` defaults to ``MAX_TRANSMIT_WAIT``, a value defined by the CoAP protocol.
 This parameter represents the maximum time a sender waits for an acknowledgment or reset of a confirmable CoAP message before giving up.
-Therefore, if we shorten this interval, retransmissions – and, in the case of a drastic reduction, even the original messages – sent by the LwM2M Server may not reach the LwM2M Client.
+Shortening the interval can cause retransmissions — or, if reduced drastically, even the original messages — sent by the LwM2M Server to never reach the LwM2M Client.

 For the default transmission parameters, ``MAX_TRANSMIT_WAIT`` is equal to 93 seconds.